Sarah Jessica Parker Claps Back At ‘False’ Claims That She Took $150,000 Worth Of Jewelry From Designer

 Ready for the weekend!
 Sarah Jessica wearing our Diamond Deco Earrings from the Flawless Collection – now available online and with free shipping worldwide, link in BIO. #Flawlesscollection #DFlawlessdiamonds #sarahjessicaparker #katflorence #rare #natural #thebest ???????????? #TGIF #ErinWalsh

-TMZ previously reported that Kat Florence slapped Parker with a lawsuit alleging the star broke her contract to promote the jewelry line after receiving $7.5 million in installment payments and a profit percentage.
+TMZ previously reported that Kat Florence slapped Parker with a lawsuit alleging that the star broke her contract to promote the jewelry line after receiving $7.5 million in installment payments and a profit percentage.
 The actress filed her own countersuit in July.

 Florence began working with Parker in October 2015 on a five-year deal to use the Sex and the City star’s name and face to promote the brand’s “Sarah Jessica Parker D-Flawless Diamond collection.”
 But an insider told Women’s Wear Daily that Florence changed the original deal after Parker signed the contract, reportedly adding stipulations for the star to promote the jewelry in interviews, at awards shows, and on social media with up to 50 Instagram posts per year.
 Parker was also reportedly asked to bring Kat Florence with her to multiple high-profile events per year.